 As I may have mentioned before, I am not a crop top kind of person, but in this case, I feel it was a very sewrendipitous marriage of fabric and pattern and I ended up with a garment that I feel will get a lot of wear!
 Not not just because it’s so snugly!

-If you want to give Nivis a go too, Coralie kindly offered all you lovely readers a discount code for your very own copy.
+If you want to give Wearologie a go too, Coralie kindly offered all you lovely readers a discount code for your very own copy.
 Enter SEWRENDIPITY-NIVIS25 at check out for a 25% discount.

-Pattern: Wearologie Nivis Crop Top – size E (in PDF)
+Pattern: Wearologie Wearologie – size E (in PDF)

 Fabric: short pelt faux fur, Abakhan Bolton